http://www.fpnotebook.com/

 - Variable sized circular hole in pigmented iris

-- Hole size controlled by 2 muscles
+- Pupil "Hole" or aperture size controlled by 2 Muscles

 - Sphincter pupillae

-- Circular muscle constricts pupil (Miosis)
+- Circular Muscle constricts pupil (Miosis)

 - Dilator pupillae

-- Radial muscle dilates pupil (Mydriasis)
+- Radial Muscle dilates pupil (Mydriasis)

-- Sympathetic via:
+- Sympathetic inputs via:

 - Hypothalamus